awaisrauf/deepCuriosity/_posts/2023-12-23-Attending-NeurIPS2023.md

 <img src="/deepCuriosity/img/nips23/works/talk9_1.png" style="width: 70%">

 The second ingredient is an optimization procedure to find tokens for the suffix, which has the challenge of being discrete.
 They have done it by posing it as a gradient-driven search algorithm or Greedy Coordinate Gradient (GCG).
-In this method, each token in the adversarial suffix i is represented by a one-hot vector and multiple by embedding vector $\Phi$ to get embedding.
-Then, the gradient step is taken, which is akin to finding the influence of loss for replacing position $i$ with a little bit of each token.
+In this method, each token in the adversarial suffix i is represented by a one-hot vector and multiple by embedding vector $$\Phi$$ to get embedding.
+Then, the gradient step is taken, which is akin to finding the influence of loss for replacing position $$i$$ with a little bit of each token.
 This gradient vector is sorted to find top-k candidates, which are then used to find the most appropriate adversarial suffixes.

 | ![](/deepCuriosity/img/nips23/works/talk9_2.png) One-hot vector for each token in suffix |![](/deepCuriosity/img/nips23/works/talk9_3.png) Multiply one-hot vector w/ embedding matrix; take gradient step|
 ![](/deepCuriosity/img/nips23/works/talk9_4.png) gradient |![](/deepCuriosity/img/nips23/works/talk9_5.png) sort gradient to get top-k candidates|